korkutanapa/thesiscodes/README.md

-# thesis_codes
-the phyton codes in thesis
+These are the codes that are developed for thesis study by Korkut Anapa